Online Learning for Effort Reduction in Interactive Neural Machine Translation: Results and discussion

 This work is framed in an interactive protocol, therefore, response times of the system must be adequate for giving the user the feeling of real-time interaction.
 According to \citet{Nielsen93}, a response time below 0.1 seconds gives the user a feeling of instantaneous reaction.
 If the response time is between 0.1 and 1 seconds, the user will notice a delay, but his/her flow of though would stay uninterrupted.
 Moreover, since we apply OL after interactively translating each sample, the retraining time should also be considered.

-\cref{table:times} shows the response and learning times for each task\footnote{Experiments executed on a single GeForce GTX 1080 GPU.}.
+\cref{table:times} shows the response and learning times for each task1\footnote{Experiments executed on a single GeForce GTX 1080 GPU.}.
 These values refer to the first scenario (\cref{sec:scenario1}).
 In the other scenarios we used as NMT system the one trained on Europarl.
 Therefore, this is the reference for those cases.

-Response times were around $0.3$ seconds for most cases.
+Response times were around $0.1$ and $0.3$ seconds.
 These values are close to the $0.1$ seconds specified by \citet{Nielsen93} for having a real-time user feeling.
 Therefore, users would notice a slight delay on system reactions, but their focus during the interactive translation process will hopefully be unaffected.
 Nevertheless, we should confirm this by means of an experimentation with real users.

 On the other hand, the learning times were kept constant, regardless the task.
 Learning times were around 0.1 seconds, therefore, differences between adaptive and static systems were almost unnoticeable in terms of usability.